 2. It fixes all types of logical file system errors that it finds during the scan.

 3. Through its disk scan, CHKDSK detects the good and the bad sectors of the selected disk.

 Follow our procedure to run the check disk command on your external hard drive to detect problems.

 If you select the solution of formatting the external drive, then it will erase all the data.
 If the files inside your hard drive are irreplaceable and you intend to use those again, then you can recover all of your data.
 The data can be recovered until you overwrite the drive's memory with new data.
 To retrieve the files, you are required to perform a recovery operation by using a data recovery tool for Windows, and there is none better than Recoverit Data Recovery Tool by Wondershare.

 To recover all of your files, you are required to follow our three-step process to recover deleted files after installing the app.

 Please follow the steps mentioned below to begin.

 It is entirely up to your personal maintenance, and handling of your computer's hardware and how you keep your PC protected by using some good antivirus.
 You are advised to check the way you plug in the drive inside the USB port.
 You are also required to press the eject button before removing the disk from the computer.
 It is also important that you check the health of your external storage device regularly by scanning it through the CHKDSK utility.

 Now you know six possible solutions to fix the hard drive if any such issue ever arises.
-However, if you still aren’t able to access your files or have formatted the drive entirely, then you can recover those files by using Recoverit Data Recovery program to gain access and recover all the important data.
+However, if you still aren't able to access your files or have formatted the drive entirely, then you can recover those files by using the Recoverit Data Recovery program to gain access and recover all the important data.